AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_android.md

 ### Set up your Android Debug Bridge USB drivers

-In order to connect the Stingray Editor to your device over a USB connection, or to install apps to your device using the Android Debug Bridge, you need to have USB drivers installed on your computer that are compatible with your device.
+In order to connect the interactive editor to your device over a USB connection, or to install apps to your device using the Android Debug Bridge, you need to have USB drivers installed on your computer that are compatible with your device.

 Which drivers you should use, and how to install those drivers, depends on the make and model of your Android device.